KILTprotocol/spec-ext-credential-api/readme.md

 | direction | `dApp -> extension` |
 | message_type | `'submit-terms'` |

 The processing of the optional field `quote` is currently unspecified.

+If the attester requires payment to issue this credential, the `quote` MUST be present.
+If the attester does not require payment to issue this credential, the `quote` MUST NOT be present.

 ```typescript
 interface ISubmitTerms {